anaef/lua-tz/README.md

 `tz.date ([format [, time [, timezone]]])`

-This function behaves similar to os.date, but additionally accepts a time zone.
+This function behaves similar to `os.date`, but additionally accepts a time zone.

 If the timezone argument is present, this is the time zone to format the date in.
 Otherwise, the date is formatted in the local time zone of the host.

 If the format argument starts with '!', then the date is formated in UTC regardless of the timezone argument.
-After this optional character, if the format argument is the string "*t", then the function returns a table similar to os.date, but with the following additional fields: 'off' (offset from UTC, in seconds), 'zone' (abbreviated time zone name).
+After this optional character, if the format argument is the string "\*t", then the function returns a table similar to os.date, but with the following additional fields:

+# `off` (offset from UTC, in seconds)
+# `zone` (abbreviated time zone name).

 `tz.time ([table [, timezone])`

-This function behaves similar to os.time, but additionally accepts a time zone.
+This function behaves similar to `os.time`, but additionally accepts a time zone.

 If the timezone argument is present, this is the time zone of the date represented by the table.
 Otherwise, the date is assumed to be in the local time zone of the host.

-If the table argument contains a field 'off', this offset from UTC in seconds is applied to the date regardless of the timezone argument.
+If the table argument contains a field `off`, this offset from UTC in seconds is applied to the date regardless of the timezone argument.